Putin appears at big rally as troops press attack in Ukraine

 “That is the issue where the parties have made their positions maximally close,” Medinsky said in remarks carried by Russian media.
 He added that the sides are now “halfway” on issues regarding the demilitarization of Ukraine.

-Mikhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, characterized the Russian assessment as intended “to provoke tension in the media.”
+Mikhailo Podolyak, an adviser to Zelenskyy, characterized the Russian assessment as intended “to provoke tension in the media.”
 He tweeted: “Our positions are unchanged.
-Ceasefire, withdrawal of troops & strong security guarantees with concrete formulas.
+Ceasefire, withdrawal of troops & strong security guarantees with concrete formulas.”

+Zelenskyy again appealed to Putin to hold talks with him directly.
+“It’s time to meet, time to speak,” he said.
+“I want to be heard by everyone, especially in Moscow.”

 In other developments, U.S. President Joe Biden and Chinese leader Xi Jinping spoke for nearly two hours in a bid by the U.S. to deter Beijing from providing military or economic assistance for Russia’s invasion.